Henonia

 Henonia is a monotypic genus of flowering plants belonging to the family Amaranthaceae.
-It only contains one species, Henonia scoparia Moq.
+It only contains one species, Henonia scoparia.

 It is native to Madagascar, where it is known as kifafalahy.

 Description

 Henonia scoparia is a shrub or small tree which grows from 1 to 2.5 meters tall.
 Flowers appear in March, and it fruits starting in November.

 Range and habitat

 Henonia scoparia is endemic to southwestern Madagascar, in former Toliara Province.
 It is known from four herbarium specimens, with three known locations.
 Based on these collections, the species' estimated extent of occurrence (EOO) is 7,150 km2, and its area of occupancy (AOO) is 16 km2.

 It is found in dry forest, bushland, dunes, and thickets in the Madagascar succulent woodlands and Madagascar spiny thickets ecoregions, between 100 and 520 meters elevation.

 Little is known about the population size of the species.
 The species' native habitat is threatened with degradation by human activity.